kedacore/keda-docs/content/docs/2.0/scalers/azure-storage-queue.md

   metadata:
     queueName: functionsqueue
     queueLength: '5' # Optional.
 Queue length target for HPA.
 Default: 5 messages
-    connection: STORAGE_CONNECTIONSTRING_ENV_NAME
+    connectionFromEnv: STORAGE_CONNECTIONSTRING_ENV_NAME
 ```

-The `connection` value is the name of the environment variable your deployment uses to get the connection string.
+The `connectionFromEnv` value is the name of the environment variable your deployment uses to get the connection string.
 This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.

 ### Authentication Parameters